bakitybacon/rice-data-and-donuts/README.md

 * R Visualization and Data Manipulation (Rviz/ directory)
 * Introduction to Time Series Analysis (tsa/ directory)

+Planned Workshops for the Fall 2019 Session:
+* Introduction to GitHub (github/ directory)
+* Introduction to Time Series Analysis (tsa/ directory)
+* Introduction to Bash (bash/ directory)
+* Introduction to TensorFlow (tf/ directory)

 There is more information available for each class in the corresponding directory.